lukaspfisterch/deterministic-boundary-layer/README.md

 # Deterministic Boundary Layers (DBL)

+DBL is an architectural model for making normativity explicit and replayable under non-deterministic execution.

 Deterministic Boundary Layers (DBL) is an architectural model for governing non-deterministic systems with deterministic, auditable outcomes.